uatec/teleform/README.md

-# Teleform.js
+# Teleform

 ## Develop Locally.
 Deploy Globally.
 Debug Effortlessly.

-**Teleform.js** is a Terraform-native tool designed to revolutionise the way you develop and debug AWS Lambda functions.
-By providing a transparent wrapper around the AWS Lambda resource in Terraform, Teleform.js enables you to run and debug Lambda functions directly on your local machine while interacting with live AWS infrastructure.
+**Teleform** is a Terraform-native tool designed to revolutionise the way you develop and debug AWS Lambda functions.
+By providing a transparent wrapper around the AWS Lambda resource in Terraform, Teleform enables you to run and debug Lambda functions directly on your local machine while interacting with live AWS infrastructure.

 ## Key Features